-[x] iv.
+F - 3 1. [x] IV.
 Conduct supervisory staff reviews or quality assurance reviews.

-DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
+Describe the activities and the results of these activities: DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
 Eligibility staff receive at least four random audits per month.
 These provide feedback to the supervisor to ensure that staff continue to process eligibility cases correctly.
 These also provide necessary feedback to eligibility staff regarding their case processing.
 New eligibility workers are audited at 100% until they show proficiency in eligibility determination.
 Additionally, supervisors review every case when care beyond full-time is authorized.
 DCYF has an overpayment review workgroup that analyzes every overpayment written for the proper application of rules and any potential rule, policy, or system changes that could enhance the integrity of the child care program.
 Currently this team reviews about 95 cases per month.
 The QA supervisor conducts a monthly audit calibration meeting where all the auditors audit the same case to ensure consistent application of rules, and policies.
-This meeting helps identify improvements needed for training, desk-aids, languages in policy or rule, or a creation of a policy.

-[x] v.
-Audit provider records.

-DCYF reviews attendance and billing records for all provider types based on random assignment and when specific issues are identified.
+This meeting helps identify improvements needed for [x] v training, desk-aids, languages in policy or rule, or a creation of a policy.
+Audit provider records. [^] v.
+Describe the activities and the results of these activities: DCYF reviews attendance and billing records for all provider types based on random assignment and when specific issues are identified.
 Providers identied as having payment errors are given technical assistance and assessed an overpayment.
 Providers with continued payment errors are identified as assigned Intentional Program Violations.
 Providers with repeat program violations are prevented from receiving child care subsidy payment.
 Providers suspected of committing fraud are referred to our contracted agency to conduct an investigation and work with local law enforcement and prosecutors for any criminal charges.
 The quality assurance team audit about 250 providers per month.
-Staff wrote 1610 overpayments to providers for \$1,487,845 during State FY 2021.

-[x] vi.
-Train staff on policy and/or audits.

-Auditors provide direct feedback to staff with each audit and ensure cases are correct.
+Staff wrote 1610 overpayments to providers for \$1,487,845 during State FY 2021. [x] vi.
+Describe the activities and the results of these activities: Auditors provide direct feedback to staff with each audit and ensure cases are correct.
 Audit trends are identified and analyzed to improve systems, policies, procedures, or training.
 This is accomplished by the quality assurance audits and a lead worker calibration audit, both of which are reviewed monthly for program weakness.
 The training team develop training as a result of corrective action plans, and internal and external audit findings, such as "verification of household composition" and "Child support income".
 The Policy team conducts a webex policy roll-out training three times a year to provide statewide training on any new or changed rule, or policies.
+L - b.
+Check and describe all activities the Lead Agency conducts, including the results of these activities, to identify unintentional program violations.
+Include in the description how each activity assists in the identification and prevention of unintentional program violations.

 [x] vii.
 Other.

 Describe the activities and the results of these activities: Eligibility staff are trained and expected to make referrals to the Office of Fraud and Accountability(OFA) when they suspect fraud or intentional program violations.
-During state fiscal year 2021 staff made 1,383 referrals to OFA which resulting in OFA writing 135 overpayments due their investigation for \$1,799.636.
+During state fiscal year 2021 staff made 1,383 referrals to OFA which resulting in OFA writing 135 overpayments due their

+investigation for \$1,799.636.